tarababa/info_display/README.md

 Using the output from the meteo module temprature, humidity and barometric pressure information is aggragated and shown in in the form of graphs on the display module.
 Not much to configure here
 ![Temperature](https://github.com/tarababa/info_display/blob/master/img/doc/temperature.png)
+The system is setup in such a way that one full graph shows just over 24 hours of measurements, if memory serves a sample is taken about once every thirteen minutes.

 ###Wheather forecast
 Using the rss feed from yr.no weather forecasts are displayed.